The Research Committee is a sub-committee of the Academic Board and will report to Academic Board at least annually.

 (e) considering proposals for PhD activity in collaboration with other institutions, including in response to Research Council or European Commission initiatives;

-(g) assuming responsibility for developing the status of research degree students within the School.
+(f) overseeing the work of the PhD Academy in developing the status of research degree students within the School.